 The apostle Paul wrote, “For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.
 Then he appeared to James, then to all the apostles, and last of all he appeared to me also” (1 Corinthians 15:3–8).
 It is this important reality that we pause to focus on and rejoice in at Easter.

 Easter is the time to celebrate Jesus’ victory and to celebrate the new life He gives.
 All can have their sins forgiven and experience new life in Him if they will receive Him in faith.
 It is fitting that Easter occurs in the springtime.
-Much like spring is the time when new life buds after the death brought about in winter, so Jesus brings new life to those who were formerly dead in sin (Ephesians 2:1–10).
+Much like spring is the time when new life grows after the death brought about by winter, so Jesus brings new life to those who were formerly dead in sin (Ephesians 2:1–10).
 The life Jesus brings is eternal.
 We celebrate the reality of His death and resurrection every day, and especially at Easter.
 We can trust Him and worship Him all year through because He is risen!